pingcap/docs/dev/reference/tools/data-migration/configure/task-configuration-file-full.md

 ### Basic configuration

 Refer to the comments in the [template](#task-configuration-file-template-advanced) to see more details.
-Specific instruction about `task-mode` are as follows:
+Detailed explanations about `task-mode` are as follows:

 - Description: the task mode that can be used to specify the data replication task to be executed.
 - Value: string (`full`, `incremental`, or `all`).